-To be considered for ACT-approved accommodations, students must meet ALL of the following requirements:
+To be considered for ACT-Approved Accommodations, students must meet ALL of the following requirements:

-- 1. Professionally Diagnosed Disability.
+- Professionally Diagnosed Disability.
 The student's disability must have been professionally diagnosed by a qualified professional, or team of professionals, whose credentials are appropriate to the disability.
-Current written diagnostic documentation of the disability must be on file at school and must meet ALL the "Guidelines for Documentation" on page 2. - If diagnosed for the FIRST time before September 2003, reconfirmation is required within the last 3 years.
-A current IEP or 504 Plan on file at the public school may serve as reconfirmation, provided the initial diagnosis was made by a qualified professional(s). - If FIRST diagnosed within the last 12 months, complete written diagnostic documentation must be submitted with the request form. - Current IEP or 504 Plan must document ALL requested accommodations are provided in school.
+Current written diagnostic documentation of the disability must be on file at school and must meet ALL the "Guidelines for Documentation" on page 2. - If diagnosed for the FIRST time before September 2004, reconfirmation is required within the last 3 years.
+A current IEP or 504 Plan on file at the public school may serve as reconfirmation, provided the initial diagnosis was made by a qualified professional(s). - If FIRST diagnosed within the last 3 years, complete written diagnostic documentation must be submitted with the request form. - 2.
+The current IEP or 504 Plan must document ALL accommodations requested are provided in school.
 Submit a copy of the student's current IEP or current 504 Plan that supports the need for all requested accommodations due to the disability.
-The student's name and effective dates of the IEP or 504 Plan must appear on the pages submitted.
+The student's name and effective dates of the IEP or 504 Plan must appear on all pages submitted.
+If the plan has been in place less than 3 years, full diagnostic documentation is required.